cartant/firebase-nightlight/README.md

 ## API

-Once a `Mock` instance is created, the mock API is equivalent to the Firebase Web API.
+Instances of the `Mock` class implement the properties and methods that are in the Firebase Web API's [`firebase`](https://firebase.google.com/docs/reference/js/firebase) namespace.

 The `Mock` constructor accepts an `options` object with the following optional properties: